jaimicore/matrix-clustering_stand-alone/README.md

 ### Compile C dependencies

-The motif comparison step is ran by `compare-matrices-quick`, a fast version of `RSAT compare-matrices` implemented in C (with limited options but much faster).
+The motif comparison step is ran by `compare-matrices-quick`, a fast version of `RSAT compare-matrices` implemented in `C` (with limited options but much faster).

-This repository contains the script written in `C` but it needs to be compiled to generate the executable script that will be called inside `matrix-clustering`.
+This repository contains the script written in `C` but it needs to be compiled to generate the executable script that will be called inside `matrix-clustering.R`.

 Assuming you are in the main directory, after cloning this repository: